hwangy/DistributedWireProtocols/design_notebook2.md

 failure.
 Now, the first that happens after a server IP is entered, is that the user is prompted to login or create an account.
 Afterwards, the grpc connection is established, and a disconnect can be detected by checking the channel's status is not `READY`.

+To implement redundancy, the primary server (which is the server initialized with offset 0) forwards *state altering* requests it receives to the other servers.
+Non-state altering requests are
+- GetAccounts
+- SendMessage **to logged in user**